 “I am so thankful that God brought us together.”

 Who gets to be blessed by words overflowing with such kindness and love?

-None of these diamonds are about me being any more special than anyone else.
-These diamonds are about being blessed by the amazing spirits who share their lives with me.
+None of these “diamonds” are because I’m any more special than you.
+These diamonds are blessings from the amazing spirits who share their lives with me.

 These diamonds are about:

-January 9th, 2016 was a day of dark and light.
-The dark will fade away because that’s what it’s supposed to do.
-The light will continue to grow and grow, and light more torches because that’s what IT’S supposed to do.
-In my humanness, I will remember some of the pain, but I will remember more, and always, the triumph of love.
+January 9th, 2016, was a day of dark and light.
+The darkness has faded away because that’s what it’s supposed to do.
+The light continues to grow, lighting more torches because that’s what IT’S supposed to do.
+I will remember some of the pain in my humanness, but I will remember more, and always, the triumph of love.
 Thank you, God.

 With gratitude and love for all the diamonds in our world,